aliceliveprojects/WildLoggingDBParent/Authentication.md

 Because of Cross-Origin restrictions, the browser **won't support the use of SPWAs served from other domains** (such as GitHub Pages) .
 Enabling that is another story...!

-## The Plan

-1. create a new Auth0 account
-2. use the RESTlet UI to add authentication definitions to our REST API definition (the swagger.yaml file)
-3. set-up Auth0 account to handle authorisation requests, coming from our SwaggerUI.
-4. set-up our SwaggerUI to generate authorisation requests
-5. upgrade our service so we can set up our SwaggerUI wherever it is deployed.
-6. add authentication handlers to the RESTFul service, which map to the authentication definitions
-7. use the authentication handlers to intercept incoming REST requests and validate the authentication tokens, encoded in their headers.
-8. Implement code which validates the tokens against a service endpoint, provided by Auth0.

-# Here we go

 ## Auth0, the authorisation provider

 First things, first; Auth0 is going to help us manage users, and to check whether they are authenticated to access the sensitive parts of the API.

 Auth0 handles user accounts as well as the entire sign-up and login process to our API.
 We'll be creating our own admin account on Auth0.
 This will give us a free-tier allowance of 10,000 user accounts.

  A good place to start is simply to switch off the sign-up option which Auth0 presents to new users, and to create accounts only for yourself and your team.
-We'll be doing this later, but wanted to let know know that first :-)
+We'll be doing this later, but wanted to let you know that first :-)

 Don't forget: when you allow a user to sign-up to your service, you will be liable for the information they give you under [GDPR](https://ico.org.uk/for-organisations/guide-to-data-protection/).
 Auth0 provides all the tools you need to be GDPR compliant, but you need to be aware of your obligations.
 Be aware that anyone signing up to your service has rights on the information that they leave there.